Abdorrahman Boroumand Center

 Based on the available information, Mr. Sarkhosh was a member of the People’s Fedayian of Iran Organization (minority).
 His father, a police officer, was killed in an armed struggle with drug smugglers when he was young.
 His mother raised her four children as a single parent with pension of her husband and worked in people’s houses as a cleaner.

 At age sixteen (1968), Mr. Sarkhosh passed the entrance exam to the military industrial vocational school and enrolled in the boarding school, which provided an allowance to students.
 He wanted to help his mother with the expenses of raising his siblings.
-He married a school teacher a few years before the 1979 Revolution and had a son.
+He married a schoolteacher a few years before the 1979 Revolution and had a son.
 He worked as a technician at the Military ammunition factory in Tehran until a few months before his arrest.

 The sender of an electronic form remembers Mr. Sarkhosh as “very athletic and a good soccer player.
 He played for the school’s soccer team.
-He was also vey quiet.
+He was also very quiet.
 He spoke very little, but at the same time he was very nice, popular and funny.”
 He did not smoke or drink but was tolerant of those who did.

 Mr. Sarkhosh had two brothers (Mohsen and Hassan), both of whom were executed in 1981.
 The sender of an electronic form quoted a witness saying: “When Jahan’s two brothers were executed, Jahan himself washed their bodies in [the Behesht-e Zahra cemetery in Tehran].
 Jahan told me that their faces, jaws, and teeth had been shattered by the bullets.
 Jahan’s mother was screaming [as if wounded], unlike anything I had ever seen, and was saying: ‘How could you do this to me?
 I raised these kids by doing people’s laundry.
 How could you do this to me?
 I hope you all burn in hell.
 I hope your Imam burns in hell.’”